nordeim/Account-Bookkeeping/docs/README_v13.md

 SG Bookkeeper is a comprehensive, cross-platform desktop application designed to meet the accounting and bookkeeping needs of small to medium-sized businesses (SMBs) in Singapore.
 Built with Python and leveraging the power of PySide6 for a modern user interface and PostgreSQL for robust data management, it offers professional-grade financial tools tailored to Singapore's regulatory environment.

-The application features a double-entry accounting core, GST management, interactive financial reporting, modules for essential business operations (Customer, Vendor, Product/Service Management, Sales & Purchase Invoicing, Payments), Bank Account management with transaction entry and **CSV statement import**, a **full Bank Reconciliation module**, and comprehensive User/Role/Permission administration including Audit Logs.
+The application features a double-entry accounting core, GST management, interactive financial reporting, modules for essential business operations (Customer, Vendor, Product/Service Management, Sales & Purchase Invoicing, Payments), Bank Account management with transaction entry, and comprehensive User/Role/Permission administration including Audit Logs.
 Its goal is to provide an intuitive, powerful, and compliant solution that empowers business owners and accountants.

 ### Why SG Bookkeeper?